Controller Classes

 }

-When many routes share the same code, for example permission validation, the controller can make use of a shared private method to handle this task, which make using the above syntax (i.e. many routes per class) interesting.
+When many routes share the same code, for example permission validation, the controller can make use of a shared private method to handle this task, which makes the above syntax (i.e. many routes per class) interesting.
 But it's also possible to share the same code using a Trait, a Service or a Middleware.

 Defining Action Classes